tarush5/Layoff-Prediction-System/README.md

-# LayoffGuard - AI-Powered Employee Risk & Skill Analytics
+# Layoff Prediction System - Employee Risk & Skill Analytics

 A comprehensive machine learning system that predicts layoff probability and provides personalized skill development recommendations for employees and strategic insights for HR teams.